cmmiller26/ai-fun-token-wheel/docs/ARCHITECTURE.md

 ## System Overview

 AI FUN Token Wheel is a client-server application that visualizes LLM token generation through a probability wheel interface.
-The application currently supports two language models: GPT-2 (124M) as the default, and Llama 3.2 1B as a modern alternative.
-Both models run locally via Hugging Face Transformers with no API costs.
+The application currently supports two language models: GPT-2 (124M) as the default, and TinyLlama 1.1B as a modern alternative.
+Both models run locally via Hugging Face Transformers with no API costs and no authentication required.

 The architecture consists of two main components: